 Fees for examinations vary and will be paid in advance of the examination.
 Credit earned is recorded at the end of the term in which the examination is taken.

 NOTE: A maximum of 32 credits by exam may be applied to a bachelor’s degree; eight upper division units can be included in this total.
 This limit applies to the sum of all credits earned by exam, including CLEP and Advanced Placement exams.

-NOTE: Thirty of the final 40 credits must be completed in residence at CLU.
+NOTE: Thirty of the final 40 credits must be completed in residence at Cal Lutheran.
 Credits by exam do not count as residency credits.